Guichaguri/cross-caller/README.md

 Each JS environment has a different way of handling the global scope, eval and REPL.
 That means that the call site details may vary in each of them.

-For instance, in Node.js the global scope is reported as `Object.<anonymous>`, an eval file is reported as `eval at X, Y` and a REPL file is reported as `REPL0`.
+For instance, in Node.js the global scope is reported as `Object.<anonymous>`, an eval file reported as `eval at X, Y` and a REPL file is reported as `REPL0`.

 ### IE 10 and IE 11